happyharrycn/actionformer_release/README.md

 Specifically, we adopt a minimalist design and develop a Transformer based model for temporal action localization, inspired by the recent success of Transformers in NLP and vision.
 Our method, illustrated in the figure, adapts local self-attention to model temporal context in untrimmed videos, classifies every moment in an input video, and regresses their corresponding action boundaries.
 The result is a deep model that is trained using standard classification and regression loss, and can localize moments of actions in a single shot, without using action proposals or pre-defined anchor windows.

 ## Changelog
+* 08/29/2022: Updated arXiv version.

 * 08/01/2022: Updated code repo with latest results on ActivityNet.

 * 07/08/2022: The paper is accepted to ECCV 2022.

 * 05/09/2022: Pre-trained models have been updated.

 * 05/08/2022: We have updated the code repo based on the community feedback and our code review, leading to significantly better average mAP on THUMOS14 (>66.0%) and slightly improved results on ActivityNet and EPIC-Kitchens 100.
-We will update ~~the pre-trained models and~~ the tech report shortly.

 ## Code Overview